nicholasspencer/EtsyKit/README.md

 # Etsy.swift

-An Etsy library codegen'd from the Etsy API documentation for swift.
+An Etsy library codegen'd from the Etsy API documentation for Swift.